 We have financed our capital and cash requirements primarily from revenues generated from services, using a bank facility and line of credit, issuing convertible debentures, common stock and warrants in private placement offerings, and more recently using our debt arrangement with Centurion Financial Trust.
-Our ability to maintain the carrying value of our assets and become profitable is dependent on successfully marketing our services, maintaining future profitable operations, improving our billing and collections processes, successfully negotiating pricing and payment arrangements with payors and maintaining our network of providers, the outcome of which cannot be predicted at this time.
+Our ability to maintain the earrying value of our assets and become profitable is dependent on successfully negotiar services, maintaining future profitable operations, improving our billing and collections processes, uscessfully negotiaring pricing and payment arrangements with payors and maintaining our network of providers, the outcome of which cannot be predicted at this time.
 We intend to grow our operations by developing additional relationships with Provider Network Entities ("PEs"), which are professional IONM entities, and directly contracting with hospitals and surgery centers for services.
 In the future, we anticipate that it may be necessary for us to raise additional funds for the continuing development of our business strategy.

 Our operations to date have consumed substantial amounts of cash and we have sustained negative cash flows from our operations for the last several years.
 We anticipate that we will require future additional capital, including public or private financing, strategic partnerships or other arrangements with organizations that have capabilities and/or products that are complementary to our own capabilities and/or products, in order to continue the development of our product candidates.
-However, there can be no assurances that we will complete any financings, strategic alliances or collaborative development agreements, and the terms of such arrangements may not be advantageous to us.
+However, there can be no asymmetric and the terms of such arrangements may not be advantageous to us.
 Any additional equity financing will be dilutive to our current stockholders and debt financing, if available, may involve restrictive covenants.
 If we raise funds through collaborative or licensing arrangements, we may be required to relinquish, on terms that are not favorable to us, rights to some of our technologies or product candidates that we would otherwise seek to develop or commercialize.
-Our failure to raise capital when needed could materially harm our business, financial condition, and results of operations.
+Our failure to raise capital when needed could materially after more up using seek from the coulding of the results of operations.